Narigo/adventuring/README.md

 adventuring
 ===========

-Let's see Point&amp;Click adventures in browsers.
+Let's see Point & Click adventures in browsers.

 TODO:
 * Frontend